Professional Orientation (Science) (11718.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The contact hours for each student in this unit consist of 24 hours of lectures (2 hrs x 12 lectures) and 24 hours of workshops (tutorial style) (2 hrs x 12 sessions).
-The remaining 102 hours of workload should be distributed across the various assessment tasks.
+The contact hours for each student in this unit consist of 24 hours of lectures (2 hrs x 12 lectures) and 24 hours of workshops (2 hrs x 12 sessions).
+The remaining 102 hours of workload should be distributed across the various assessment tasks and self-directed learning.

-Whilst there are no participation requires for this unit, there is a Round Table Discussion with Industry scheduled for Week 10, during the regular lecture time.
-Whilst participation is not mandatory, it is highly encouraged you attend as this informs a significant portion of your E-Portfoio Part 2 submission.
-In the event that you cannot attend due to illness or unavoidable commitments, please discuss your absence with staff as soon as possible so you can take responsibility for reviewing missed work.
-Students who miss workshops and other such commitments should provide relevant documentation to the Unit Convener as soon as possible, via email email@example.com
+A Round Table Discussion with Industry is scheduled for Week 10, during the regular lecture time.
+Whilst participation is not mandatory, it is strong advised you attend as this informs a significant portion of your E-Portfoio Part 2 submission.
+In the event that you cannot attend due to illness or unavoidable commitments, please discuss your absence with the unit convenor as soon as possible so you can take responsibility for reviewing missed work.
+Students who miss workshops and other such commitments should provide relevant documentation to the unit convener as soon as possible, via email firstname.lastname@example.org

 Required IT skills